BOGOmargaritas/computer-guild/src/content/games/world-of-warcraft-classic.md

 sortIndex: 17
 ---

 For many of us, World of Warcraft wasn't just a game; it was a rite of passage.
 It was certainly the first subscription I ever convinced my parents to fund, a monumental step up from my days in Runescape.
 When a band class friend in 2006 described WoW as 'Runescape but better,' it sounded like the pinnacle of gaming.
-While adult-me might quibble with that exact comparison, teenage-me was sold.
+While adult-me might quibble with that exact comparison, child-me was sold.
 After a month of persistent negotiations and chore commitments, Azeroth became my digital home from its vanilla days through the Lich King's fall, a journey that wound down around my senior year in 2012-13.
 Subsequent attempts to rekindle that magic in modern WoW felt hollow; the world I knew was gone.
 Then came World of Warcraft Classic.

 <div class="reviewlogo"><img src="/reviews/wowclassic/logo.webp"
 alt="WoW Logo"/></div>